mksaraf/kubernetes-lab-tutorial/content/setup.md

     scp kubelet-client*.pem kubem00:/etc/kubernetes/pki

 ### Create service accounts keys pair
-Unlike every other TLS key that kubernetes supports, the service account key doesn’t require to be signed by a Certification Authority and, therfore, it does not need for certificates.
+In some cases, the pods need to access the APIs server.
+In these cases, we need to provide a key pair for the service accounts in order to be authenticated by the APIs server.
+The service account key doesn’t require to be signed by a Certification Authority and, therfore, it does not need for certificates.

 Just generate a service account key with